bictorv/chaosnet-bridge/EXAMPLES.md

 ## Example: klh10

+A slightly complex, but general, example.
+See the next example for a simpler setup with a single klh10.

-Assuming you run an ITS system (e.g. on klh10), and a local Chaosnet network over Ethernet, and you use subnet 14 (octal).
-In the example, you connect to the Global Chaosnet over chudp, and you have been assigned address 3171 for connecting to it (cf Routing Basics).
+The example assumes you run an ITS system (e.g. on klh10), and a local Chaosnet network over Ethernet, and you use subnet 14 (octal).
+In this example, you connect to the Global Chaosnet over chudp, and you have been assigned address 3171 for connecting to it (cf Routing Basics).

     ; My default Chaosnet address
     chaddr 6001